cosmos/cosmos-sdk/docs/core/baseapp.md

 - `checkState`: This state is updated during [`CheckTx`](#checktx), and reset on [`Commit`](#commit).
 - `deliverState`: This state is updated during [`DeliverTx`](#delivertx), and reset on [`Commit`](#commit).

-Finally, a few more important parameterd:
+Finally, a few more important parameters:

 - `voteInfos`: This parameter carries the list of validators whose precommit is missing, either because they did not vote or because the proposer did not include their vote.
 This information is carried by the [context](#context) and can be used by the application for various things like punishing absent validators.
 - `minGasPrices`: This parameter defines the minimum [gas prices](./accounts-fees-gas.md#gas) accepted by the node.
 This is a local parameter, meaning each full-node can set a different `minGasPrices`.
 It is run by the [`anteHandler`](./accounts-fees-gas.md#antehandler) during `CheckTx`, mainly as a spam protection mechanism.
 The transaction enters the [mempool](https://tendermint.com/docs/tendermint-core/mempool.html#transaction-ordering) only if the gas prices of the transaction is superior to one of the minimum gas price in `minGasPrices` (i.e. if `minGasPrices == 1uatom, 1upho`, the `gas-price` of the transaction must be superior to `1uatom` OR `1upho`).